qingyuanxingsi/12306_passcracking/12306result.md

 |D7L1|1973|1.498%|
 |L3D4|1879|1.427%|

+The result is a little different from previous workds due to:
+* No complicated password constraint is set.
+* The nature of this website is different from others.

-2. Most frequently used passwords
+####2.
+Most frequently used passwords

 NOTE:this is very different from previous research.
 The congregation is regarded much higher than this in Chinese Password set.